slsa-framework/slsa-github-generator/CONTRIBUTING.md

 #### Create a GitHub account

 Before you get started, you will need to [signup](http://github.com/signup) for a GitHub user account.

-#### Sign the CLA

-> TODO: is this needed?

-Before you can contribute to the SLSA Framework organization, you will need to sign the [Contributor License Agreement].

 #### Code of Conduct